rebelskvll/HuntingRobots/README.md

 ### Prerequisites

-pip3 install requests
+`pip3 install requests`

 ### Description

-HuntingRobots is a tool developed in python3 and designed to help in the reconnaissance phase searching for relevant non-indexed information (disallow) in the robots.txt file in a host and validating if is possible to access it.
+HuntingRobots is a tool developed in python3 and designed to help in the reconnaissance phase, searching for relevant non-indexed information (disallow) in the robots.txt file in a host and validating if it is possible to access it.

 ### Use

-python3 HuntingRobots.py -u URL o IP (with http)
+`python3 HuntingRobots.py -u URL o IP (with http:// or https://)`

 ### Example

-python3 HuntingRobots.py -u http://www.google.com
+`python3 HuntingRobots.py -u https://www.google.com`

 <br/>